 Kartchner Caverns State Park – Benson, AZ

--The tours of the caves are a must-see but be prepared with a reservation and the tour fees, in addition to the park entrance fee.
+-Going on a tour of the caves is a must, but be prepared with a reservation and the tour fees, in addition to the park entrance fee.

--Be sure to stop by the visitor center and check out the vast gift shop for locally made in AZ products and souvenirs.
+-Be sure to stop by the visitor center and check out the vast gift shop for locally made products and souvenirs.